freenas/freenas-docs/userguide/jails.rst

 options of the :guilabel:`Basic Properties` of a new jail.
 By default, the only required values to create a jail are the :guilabel:`Jail Name` and :guilabel:`Release`.
-It is recommended to configure these basic properties as a simple method to quickly create an immediately usable jail.
-Many more advanced settings are available in the :guilabel:`Jail Properties`, :guilabel:`Network Properties`, and :guilabel:`Custom Properties` sections.
+It is recommended to configure these basic properties as a simple method to create a usable jail.
+More advanced settings are available in the :guilabel:`Jail Properties`, :guilabel:`Network Properties`, and :guilabel:`Custom Properties` sections.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.25\linewidth-2\tabcolsep}